 Setting the Example

-Just two days after a sunny, summer-like Thursday, the skies were back to being cold and cloudy when Quest Washington shared his story with us in a meeting at the Café Brazil on West University drive.
-He’s a young man, in his mid-twenties, and when he came into the café he was wearing grey slacks and a white button-up, with a pull-over jacket to shield himself from the biting wind.
+Just two days after a sunny, summer-like Thursday, the skies were back to being cold and cloudy when Quest Washington shared his story with us in a meeting at the Café Brazil on West University Drive in Denton, Texas.
+He’s a young man, in his mid-twenties, and when he came into the café he was wearing grey slacks and a white button-up with a pull-over jacket to shield himself from the biting wind.
 It looked like he’d just gotten off work.

 Quest has lived in north Texas all his life.
 He grew up just south of Dallas proper, in a suburb called Waxahachie that’s encircled by I-35 East and Interstate 287.
 After graduating high school in 2012, he briefly attended Tyler Junior College before transferring to Texas Women’s University, where he graduated in 2017 with a degree in psychology.